 The majority of my complaints are with the packaging and not so much the product.
 I don’t think an image of a muscular man clad in underwear was necessary, nor do I think having the words “ANAL DOUCHE” written in capitals and plastered all over the box was needed.

 As for the product, maybe it’s because I’m not used to having stuff in my butt but the ribbed nozzle was uncomfortable and not something I think a beginner could insert very easily.
 The latex may be an issue for those with allergies and the removable tip seemed rather stupid – like I said, they should have just put a hole in the end.

 Other than that, it didn’t come with any detailed instructions for use or safety precautions so I had to go hunting online.

 While I do think there are things that could be changed, I can also see how the Colt Anal Douche might be a pretty decent product for a beginner; it’s easy to use, lightweight, comfortable to hold, body safe, affordable, easy to put together, has a flared base so parts can’t get ‘lost’ and most importantly – it does the job.

-That said, if you’re looking for something a little more high end, that gives you more control and is better in the quality department you might want to check out the Streem Master Kit, I’ve heard really great things about it from friends.
+That said, if you’re looking for something a little more high end, that gives you more control and is better quality you might want to check out the Cloud 9 Premium Shower Kit – Deluxe Enema & Douche.
+I’ve heard really great things about it from friends.
 However, if you’re on a budget and don’t want to spend a fortune this a pretty good option.